Vitaly Janelt: International career

 Janelt was capped by Germany at U15, U17, U19, U20 and U21 levels.
 He was a part of the Germany squads at the 2015 UEFA European U17 Championship and the 2015 U17 World Cup.
 Janelt made four appearances during the U21 team's successful 2021 UEFA European U21 Championship qualifying campaign.
 He made four substitute appearances during the team's successful finals campaign.
 On 25 September 2021, it was reported that German senior head coach Hansi Flick was present at one of Janelt's club matches.

+In a bid to represent Bosnia and Herzegovina at senior international level, Janelt was granted Bosnian citizenship on 17 March 2025.

 Style of play

 A defensive midfielder or "number eight", Janelt is "strong, versatile, commanding, composed in possession, possesses great awareness, is a good passer and an aggressive winner of the ball".
 He had also been deployed at centre back and left back.
+In 2024, Brentford head coach Thomas Frank described Janelt as "the go-to guy in so many ways.
+He is a very intelligent footballer, a fantastic character with leadership potential and he makes our team better".

 Personal life

-Janelt's brothers Vincent and Victor became footballers in the German lower leagues.
+Janelt's brothers Vincent and Victor are footballers in the German lower leagues.
+He became a Bosnian citizen in March 2025 and has a Bosnian wife.